lorenzocerrone/python-seg2mesh/README.md

 - **min-volume**: minimal volume of label to be extracted (in voxels).
 - **batch**: tab-delimited file containing list of time points and labels to process (see *Batch mode- below)
 - **batch-all**: the script will extract all labels from all files which names are similar to the input files (i.e. all _t/Txxxxx_ time points)
+- **multiprocessing**: if called enables parallel processing of labels using all available cores.

 ### Filters arguments